FOSAPREPITANT DIMEGLUMINE injection, powder, lyophilized, for solution

 Children 6 months to 17 years of age:

-Fosaprepitant for Injection will be given on Day 1 of chemotherapy treatment.
-It will be given to your child by intravenous (IV) infusion into a large vein through a type of IV line called a central venous catheter, about 1 hour to 1 ½ hours before the start of their chemotherapy treatment.
+Fosaprepitant for Injection will be given to your child by intravenous (IV) infusion into a large vein through a type of IV line called a central venous catheter, about 1 hour to 1 ½ hours before the start of their chemotherapy treatment.
+Depending on the chemotherapy treatment, there are 2 ways that fosaprepitant for injection may be given:

-• capsules of aprepitant or an oral suspension of aprepitant on Days 2 and 3.
+• Your child may receive capsules of aprepitant or an oral suspension of aprepitant on days 2 and 3.
 If your child will receive either of these, see the Patient Information for aprepitant capsules or aprepitant for oral suspension for further information.

 If you take the blood thinner medicine warfarin sodium (COUMADIN®, JANTOVEN®), your healthcare provider may do blood tests after you receive fosaprepitant for injection to check your blood clotting.